lowRISC/opentitan/hw/ip/hmac/doc/registers.md

 |   0    | r0w1c  |    x    | [hash_start](#cmd--hash_start)       |

 ### CMD . hash_continue
 When 1 is written to this field, SHA or HMAC will continue hashing based on the current hash in the digest registers and the message length, which both have to be restored to switch context.

 ### CMD . hash_stop
 When 1 is written to this field, SHA or HMAC will afterwards set the `hmac_done` interrupt as soon as the current block has been hashed.
 The hash can then be read from the registers [`DIGEST_0`](#digest_0) to [`DIGEST_7.`](#digest_7) Together with the message length in [`MSG_LENGTH_LOWER`](#msg_length_lower) and [`MSG_LENGTH_UPPER`](#msg_length_upper), this forms the information that has to be saved before switching context.

 ### CMD . hash_process
-If writes 1 into this field, SHA-2 or HMAC calculates the digest or signing based on currently received message.
+If 1 is written to this field, SHA-2 or HMAC calculates the digest or signing based on currently received message.

 ### CMD . hash_start
-If writes 1 into this field, SHA-2 or HMAC begins its operation.
+If 1 is written into this field, SHA-2 or HMAC begins its operation.
 CPU must configure relative information first, such as the digest size, secret key and the key length.

 ## STATUS
 HMAC Status register